DallasMorningNews/chartwerk-editor/docs/template-basics.md

 // 'fatality'
 ```

-Putting it all together, we can accomodate any arbitrary user data using a pattern like this:
+Putting it all together, we can accommodate any arbitrary user data using a pattern like this:

 ```javascript
 // Recast data as an array of objects with predictable properties.